Combinatorics and Probability

 | A non-negative integer | - |

 By definition, .
-This convention is necessary for the formulas of permutations and combinations to work when arranging zero items.
+This convention is mathematically necessary to ensure that the formulas for permutations and combinations remain consistent when selecting or arranging zero items.

 Permutations

 A permutation is an arrangement of objects in a specific order.
-When dealing with permutations, the sequence of the items matters (e.g., a lock combination 1-2-3 is different from 3-2-1).
+When dealing with permutations, the sequence of the items matters (e.g., a lock combination 1-2-3 is distinct from 3-2-1).

 Permutation Formula